mimi-1/mimi-1/README.md

 - 👋 Hi, I’m @mimi-1
-- 🌱 I’m currently learning Gatsby.js
+- 🌱 I dont like Gatsby anymore
-- 💞️ I’m looking to collaborate on any react project
+- 💞️ I love data
 - 📫 How to reach me ...

 <!---
 mimi-1/mimi-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.